akhikhl/angularjs-jstree/README.md

 Copyright 2013-2014 (c) Andrey Hihlovskiy

-All versions, present and past, of gretty-plugin are licensed under [MIT license](license.txt).
+All versions, present and past, of angularjs-jstree are licensed under [MIT license](license.txt).